+Students will:

-- Students will demonstrate an understanding of basic wildlife and fishery systems and organization, including habitats and habitat management. - Students will display knowledge of ecology and basic population dynamics. - Students will exhibit familiarity with the physiology of wildlife and fishes as well as basic animal behavior. - Students will demonstrate an understanding of data collection and use in the fields of wildlife and fisheries management. - Students will exhibit knowledge of endangered species, wildlife legislation and law enforcement.
+Demonstrate an understanding of basic wildlife and fishery systems and organization, including habitats and habitat management.

+- Display knowledge of ecology and basic population dynamics. - Exhibit familiarity with the physiology of wildlife and fishes as well as basic animal behavior. - Demonstrate an understanding of data collection and use in the fields of wildlife and fisheries management. - Exhibit knowledge of endangered species. wildlife legislation and law enforcement.